Connect with a certified trainer for free

 Recovery

-Since most of the time the treatment for plantar fasciitis is conservative, you can return to play rather quickly.
-However, sometimes plantar fasciitis symptoms can last for months even with appropriate conservative treatment.
+Since plantar fasciitis treatment is usually conservative, you can quickly return to play.
+However, symptoms can sometimes last for months, even with appropriate conservative treatment.

 If you have surgery for plantar fasciitis, recovery time will depend on whether you had open or arthroscopic surgery.
 Following an open plantar fascia release or gastrocnemius recession procedure, you will be required to wear a protective brace or boot for two to three weeks.
 Recovery will involve physical therapy, but you will not be allowed to run or jump for at least three months following the procedure.
 Before you can return to full athletic activities, your doctor will expect you to have regained full range of motion and strength without any pain.